Guhndahb/fort_calc/README.md

 average_cost(k) = (sum of predicted online run times for runs 1..k + offline_cost) / k

-The project is implemented as a pure, functional pipeline in Python with clear, testable stages:
+The project is implemented as a reasonably pure, functional pipeline in Python with clear, testable stages:

 - Loading CSV slices
 - Data cleaning and transformations